 For anyone interested in becoming a successful plumber, one of the best options is securing an apprenticeship.
 Before this can happen, you need to complete certain tasks.
 However, once an apprenticeship is secured, there are incredible opportunities for learning and growing in the business.

 As an apprentice, the plumbing trade is learned first-hand by working closely with a licensed plumber.
-An apprentice can also work with a plumbing school or organization, if preferred.
-In addition to classroom studies, this entails on-the-job experience that is essential.
+An apprentice can also work with a plumbing school or organization if preferred.
+In addition to classroom studies, this entails on-the-job experience which is essential.

 The following are suggestions for getting started:

 - Graduate from high school or have a GED.